 Some of these features are supported by key command shortcuts that can be programmed into a simple switch device.

 Nav Bar Buttons

 The Go menu allows you to quickly navigate directly to a different page or level in the activity.
-This menu is designed for teachers to easily navigate to a differentiated level of a lesson, or the communication board for example.
+This menu is designed for service providers to easily navigate to a differentiated level of a lesson, or the communication board, as well as many other areas.

 Zoom in and out of the document by using the + or - buttons.

 Quickly fit the page to your screen using the Fit Width and Fit Height buttons.